geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 10. Now that you have added the **check mark** icon to **EditScreen1**, you must associate a trigger mechanism to the check mark so that the data is submitted when the **check mark** icon is selected.
 In the **Tree view** pane, the **Icon3** control should be selected; if not, then do so now.
 ‎
-‎In the **Function property** **bar**, the field on the left side of the function currently displays **On Select.** While this value is left over from the prior task, it’s also the trigger action that you want to associate with this **check mark** icon.
-If **On Select** is not displayed in this field, select the drop-down arrow and select it from the menu.
+‎In the **Function property bar**, the field on the left side of the function currently displays **OnSelect.** While this value is left over from the prior task, it’s also the trigger action that you want to associate with this **check mark** icon.
+If **OnSelect** is not displayed in this field, select the drop-down arrow and select it from the menu.

 11. In the function box, enter **SubmitForm(Form1)** and then press Enter.

 12. You have just associated a trigger mechanism to submit the data in the edit form (**Form1**) for processing when the check mark icon is selected.
-You must now create another trigger mechanism to navigate away from **Form1** and back to the prior screen once the data has been successfully submitted.
-This is a navigation trigger; there is no icon associated with it.
+You must now create another trigger mechanism to navigate away from **Form1** and back to the prior screen once the data has been successfully submitted. **This is a navigation trigger; there is no icon associated with it.**
 ‎
 ‎In the **Tree view** pane, under **EditScreen1**, select **Form1**.

-13. In the **Function property** **bar**, the field on the left side of the function currently displays **Data Source**.
-Select the down arrow for this field and select **On Success** from the menu.
+13. In the **Function property** **bar**, the field on the left side of the function currently displays **Item**.
+Select the down arrow for this field and select **OnSuccess** from the menu.

 14. In the function box, enter **Back()** and then press Enter.